9 Real Estate Investing Platforms For Non-Accredited Investors

 6. YieldStreet

-YieldStreet is an alternative investment platform that allows you to invest in real estate and other alternative investments, including art, short-term notes, private credit and cryptocurrency.
+YieldStreet is an alternative investment platform that allows you to invest in real estate and other alternative investments, including art, short-term notes, private credit, and cryptocurrency.

-The YieldStreet Prism Fund, which is the platform’s signature fund, is always open and has holdings in at least five asset classes.
+The YieldStreet Prism Fund, the platform’s signature fund, is always open and has holdings in at least five asset classes.
 It has a minimum deposit of $500, which is considerably lower than any other portfolio on the platform.

 There are even themed funds, but these have higher minimums and are only available to accredited investors.